Fréchet algebra: Generalizations

 We can drop the requirement for the algebra to be locally convex, but still a complete metric space.
 In this case, the underlying space may be called a Fréchet space or an F-space.

 If the requirement that the number of seminorms be countable is dropped, the algebra becomes locally convex (LC) or locally multiplicatively convex (LMC).
 A complete LMC algebra is called an Arens-Michael algebra.

-Open problems
+Michael's Conjecture

-Perhaps the most famous, still open problem of the theory of topological algebras is whether all linear multiplicative functionals on an $m$-convex Frechet algebra are continuous.
-The statement that this be the case is known as Michael's Conjecture.
+The question of whether all linear multiplicative functionals on an $m$-convex Frechet algebra are continuous is known as Michael's Conjecture.
+This conjecture is perhaps the most famous open problem in the theory of topological algebras.